NikhilShankar/SyncedIn/go-runner/README.md

 # Docker Desktop Manager

-A Go application that automatically manages Docker Desktop installation and runs docker-compose files.
+A standalone Go application that automatically manages Docker Desktop installation and runs an embedded docker-compose configuration.

 ## Features

+✅ **Standalone Executable**
+- Docker-compose.yml is embedded directly into the .exe file
+- No external files needed - just run the executable!
+- Automatically extracts and uses the embedded configuration

 ✅ **Checks if Docker Desktop is installed**
 - Detects Docker Desktop on Windows, macOS, and Linux